Linzee/hexaflexaspace/README.md

 This java library allows you to transform Processing sketches into image in a way that all sides that can connect in some state do connect.

-There are 2 ways to use this linrary avalaible, directly in PApplet class orby using cli interface.
+There are 2 ways to use this library avalaible, directly in PApplet class orby using cli interface.

 ### Usage through cli